orktes/go-torch/README.md

 # go-torch

 LibTorch (PyTorch) bindings for Golang.
-Library is first and foremost designed for running inference against serialized models exported from Python version of PyTorch but can also be used to compile TorchScript applications directly for Golang.
+Library is first and foremost designed for running inference against serialized models exported from Python version of PyTorch.
+Library can also be used to compile TorchScript applications directly for Go.

 ## Installing
 ```sh